Who, What, and How We Represent Matters.

 Step 1: Contact an Austin Accident Attorney

 When you have your first conversation with a commercial vehicle accident lawyer, they will make sure you are educated about your rights and options after being injured.
 That includes asking you questions about your case to help you determine whether a lawsuit is a viable option.
-While you may not want to hire a lawyer or end up needing one, consulting with an attorney early on to get a sense of what to expect from the process of recovering damages is far better than waiting so long to get legal help that your case runs out of time under the statute of limitations
+While you may not want to hire a lawyer or end up needing one, consulting with an attorney early on to get a sense of what to expect from the process of recovering damages is far better than waiting so long to get the legal help that your case runs out of time under the statute of limitations.

 Step 2: Continue to Leverage Your Attorney’s Support Regarding Services and Care